coronavirus considerations – the proprietor is in and out, taking orders and making deliveries, seven days a week.

-You can swing by to pick it up through the dutch door, or at the curb, or we can possibly deliver it to you.
+You can swing by to pick it up at the curb or up at the corner, if delivery is impractical for you.

 Tuesday the 19th is lost in the miasma of history, but Wednesday the 18th, we recall that we were very pleased to sell books over the locked gate to neighborhood folks Suzie, Matt, Mary and Ulrike and a pair of greeting cards to Denis, ordered a couple of books for Sherry and Carrie, put books on hold for Greg and Michelle and took a call from Emma to send a gift certificate to Kelsey.
 A banner day!

 The pace let up a little on Thursday, but still a lot of books were being sold.
 And things have continued apace.
 Here it is the 23rd, at this writing, and the business is still in business, though the proprietor is considering reducing the store hours a bit and pressing on.

 Musicians will slip into the empty store during the hiatus to play for the camera, live streamed out to anyone who’s alert to the possibility.

 If you watch, or even if you only mean to, donate same as you would at a show to help us pay the musicians in this time when they’re taking a massive hit. donate here!

 The live stream, if you’re registered on facebook, can be viewed here: facebook.com/bird.and.beckett.
 After the fact, you can view the recordings whether a facebook member or not.

 Special thanks during this period to Reno & Kenny for working to replace some weak floorboards and tweak the stage lighting while the audiences have been held at bay, and to Allison for offering a computer and technical assistance to facilitate an e-commerce presence.
 Kicking & screaming only a tiny bit, we hope to let Bird & Beckett be prodded into the modern age.